aviddiviner/tricks/README.md

 ### Seriously though, why should or shouldn't I use this?

-To my mind, it's a choice between a declarative vs. imperative style.
+Type safety aside, to my mind, it's a choice between a declarative vs. imperative style.

 The declarative style is more _expressive_.
 We improve readability by simply reducing the code on the page, keeping things short and to the point.
 This makes it easier to parse what is intended (vs. what is actually being done).